 The UW Stroum Center for Jewish Studies is pleased to announce the 2014-15 class of Jewish Studies Graduate Fellows.
 This year’s class hails from a diverse array of University of Washington departments and programs, demonstrating the interdisciplinary richness of the field of Jewish Studies today.

 The 2014-15 class will consist of six fellows, the most ever for this relatively new program.
 Since its inception in 2011-12, the program has added one new fellowship each year, reflecting the growing momentum of this academic initiative and its expanding reach across campus.
 The newest position has been generously funded by the Jacobovitz Institute and is named in honor of Rabbi Arthur A. Jacobovitz.
 The Stroum Center deeply appreciates the generous contributions of all the community supporters who sustain this exciting venture, which provides emerging Jewish Studies scholars with a year of mentorship, professional development, and funding.

 The incoming class demonstrates particular strength in languages and literatures, with students from French and Italian Studies, the Department of English, and the Division of Spanish & Portuguese Studies set to participate next year.
 Also represented in the new class are Comparative Religion, the Department of History, and the Interdisciplinary Program in Near and Middle Eastern Studies.
 The students range from masters-level and early PhD-degree students, to advanced PhD candidates who are currently writing their dissertations.
 This difference in stages of graduate study allows for valuable peer-to-peer mentorship within the program.

-Continue reading for bios of each fellow, and stay tuned for blog posts and updates about each fellow’s unique projects, which will be presented at the Stroum Center’s 2015 Spring Research Symposium.
+Continue reading for bios of each fellow, and stay tuned for blog posts and updates about each fellow’s unique projects, which will be presented at the Stroum Center’s 2015 Spring Research Symposium on May 1.